riscv-admin/graphics/README.md

 # Graphics and Machine Learning Special Interest Group

-The Graphics and Machine Learning Special Interest Group (SIG) develops the strategy, does gap analysis and prioritizes tasks for enabling RISC-V implementers to enable modern graphics and machine learning accelerators.
+The Graphics and Machine Learning Special Interest Group (SIG) develops the strategy, does gap analysis and prioritizes tasks for enabling RISC-V implementers to support modern graphics and machine learning accelerators.

 The group is the result of having recently (December 2021) fused the Graphics and